Electric SUVs and the Bowlus: A Perfect Pairing

-“Although the Road Chief may be smaller than other RVs you might be considering, it is laid out incredibly well.”
+“Although the Bowlus may be smaller than other RVs you might be considering, it is laid out incredibly well.”

 For those who own an electric vehicle and are looking for a tow vehicle, you’ve met your match.
-For Road Chief owners thinking about purchasing a electric vehicle, we appreciate you wanting to look after the natural world.
-With the Bowlus Road Chief, the zero emission experience is not only good for the earth, but good for you.
+For Bowlus owners thinking about purchasing a electric vehicle, we appreciate you wanting to look after the natural world.
+With the Bowlus, the zero emission experience is not only good for the earth, but good for you.
 With modern luxuries like heated floors, endless hot water and a lithium iron phosphate battery that lets you stay up to a week off grid, you can adventure on your terms.